How many ways of building a graph do you know?

 - Identification: Specify who and when collaborated on the document.

 - Scope: The scope of an SOP is its purpose and expectation.
-It’ll also explain when the to consider the procedure complete.
+Your SOPs should only cover what's in scope.
+It’ll also explain when to consider the procedure complete.

 - Glossary: If an SOP includes acronyms, terms or industry jargon, you can explain them in the glossary.

-- References: If relevant, include links to relevant resources that cover the procedure.
+- References: Include links to relevant resources that cover the procedure.

-Adjust your SOP structure based on your needs, but make sure to follow this format across all your procedures.
+Adjust your SOP structure based on your needs.
+You can add elements like title pages or a table of contents, but create an SOP template with this format across all your procedures.

 5. Create standards for SOP writing

 You expect contributors to bring their unique expertise to your SOPs, not their tone of voice or writing style.
-Keep in mind that your SMEs likely don’t have plenty of experience with content writing.
-Clear writing guidelines will help a lot.
+Keep in mind that your subject-matter experts (SMEs) likely don’t have much content writing experience or know how to write an SOP.
+Clear writing guidelines and standard formatting will help you ensure consistency and achieve a quality outcome.

 Develop simple writing standards for stakeholders to follow when working on the SOPs.
-Guide them on the style, fonts, formatting, punctuation and other rules.
+Guide them on the style, fonts, formatting, punctuation, using an active voice (vs. a passive voice), and other rules.

 Although things like spacing or layout might seem insignificant, an inconsistent structure will make your SOPs look unprofessional and confusing.